 I still had some favorite shirts with armpit stains around from my antiperspirant days.
 I’m not sure why… Maybe because I hoped they weren’t that bad or no one would notice.
 Maybe because I didn’t want to have to replace the stained shirts (I really hate shopping).
 Then I found this great tip for removing the stains with Dawn dish soap, hydrogen peroxide, and baking soda.

 I dug through my closet to find all those shirts with the stains, that I still had hanging around.
-I scrubbed the cleaning solution into the stains, let them sit for about an hour, and then tossed in the regular wash.
+I scrubbed the cleaning solution into the stains with a stiff bristled brush, let them sit for about an hour, and then tossed in the regular wash.
 I pulled them out, and….
 It Worked!

 Check out the before and after (I had only treated one side of each garment to ensure an even comparison).
 The dawn dish soap, hydrogen peroxide, and baking soda did the trick with no problem at all!
 I wish I had known about this years ago!
 What DID we do without Pinterest?